Contracting in Croatia: A Guide for International Contractors

 How do I stay compliant while contracting in Croatia?

 The main compliance concerns for international contractors in Croatia are making correct tax payments, meeting immigration requirements, and paying social contributions.
-Each of these can apply to expat contractors in Croatia, and depend on a number of criteria that may be difficult to learn if you are new to the country.
+Each of these can apply to expat contractors in Croatia, and depend on several criteria that may be difficult to learn if you are new to the country.

 The easiest way to remain compliant given all the variables is to use an umbrella company as your local partner in Croatia.
-They are already well-versed in the rules for self-employed contractors and can help you get started with the contract, and then facilitate all of the compliance-related steps on your behalf.
+The umbrella companies already know how to manage self-employed contractors.
+They can help you with the contract and facilitate all of the compliance-related steps on your behalf.

 Using an umbrella company is the best way to avoid any misclassification issues or violating any self-employment rules.
 Aside from compliance, here are the other benefits of using an umbrella company: